JasmeetSinghBali/JSentrix/nuances/DEV.md

 Ensure they can be invoked by the Electron app (via Gateway → MCP Server).

-Provide hooks for auditors to start/stop streaming.
+Provide hooks for auditors to start/stop streaming from electron mcp-client.

 Phase 3: Intake Agent
 Build the Intake Agent using the BaseAgent abstraction.